christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 ![Fig.1.26](/images/PolemonI.jpg){:width="400px"}

 Fig. 1.26.
 Rhoemetalces I aka Emperor Augustus (Octavian) was also Polemon I of Pontus.
+Rhoemetalces Philocaesar of Pontus was the son of Marcus Antonius Polemon Pythodoros.
+Polemon I of Pontus was married to Dynamis (Cleopatra).
+So was Augustus Cleopatra's brother or son that was married to his mother?!

 ![Fig.1.27](/images/AspurgusTiberius.jpg){:width="400px"}